 Futures, Tasks, and Threads

 As we saw in the previous chapter, threads provide one approach to concurrency.
-We have seen another approach to concurrency in this chapter, using async with futures and streams.
+We’ve seen another approach to concurrency in this chapter, using async with futures and streams.
 You might be wondering why you would choose one or the other.
 The answer is: it depends!
-And in many cases, it is not threads or async but rather threads and async.
+And in many cases, the choice isn’t threads or async but rather threads and async.

 Many operating systems have supplied threading-based concurrency models for decades now, and many programming languages have support for them as a result.
 However, they are not without their tradeoffs.
 On many operating systems, they use a fair bit of memory for each thread, and they come with some overhead for starting up and shutting down.
 Threads are also only an option when your operating system and hardware support them!
-Unlike mainstream desktop and mobile computers, some embedded systems do not have an OS at all, so they also do not have threads!
+Unlike mainstream desktop and mobile computers, some embedded systems don’t have an OS at all, so they also don’t have threads!

 The async model provides a different—and ultimately complementary—set of tradeoffs.
-In the async model, concurrent operations do not require their own threads.
+In the async model, concurrent operations don’t require their own threads.
 Instead, they can run on tasks, as when we used trpl::spawn_task to kick off work from a synchronous function throughout the streams section.
-A task is a lot like a thread—but instead of being managed by the operating system, it is managed by library-level code: the runtime.
+A task is similar to a thread, but instead of being managed by the operating system, it’s managed by library-level code: the runtime.

 In the previous section, we saw that we could build a Stream by using an async channel and spawning an async task which we could call from synchronous code.
 We could do the exact same thing with a thread!
 In Listing 17-40, we used trpl::spawn_task and trpl::sleep.
 In Listing 17-41, we replace those with the thread::spawn and thread::sleep APIs from the standard library in the get_intervals function.